 Specialty Certificate Examination in Infectious Diseases

-The Specialty Certificate Examination (SCE) in Infectious Diseases is delivered once a year.
-The final examination will be in 2017.
+The final examination was held in 2017.
 Details of the transitional arrangements for UK trainees, trainers, educational supervisors and Heads of School are available on the JRCPTB website.

 There are no entry requirements for the SCE in Infectious Diseases, although candidates in UK training posts would normally take the SCE in their penultimate year of higher specialty training.